Security+ Job Outlook and Opportunities [updated 2021]

 The CompTIA Security+ certification will help you break into the industry, but for most, it will only be the first step.
 This certification will get you in the door at companies, but higher-paying jobs will only be available as you add to your resume.

 These are just a handful of examples of jobs you could pursue with a Security+ certification.
+You can find more about these job roles in the network and computer systems administrators section of the U.S. Bureau of Labor Statistics, who predict a 6% rise in the number of jobs in these categories by 2026.
 As we pointed out with some of the job types above, you’ll most likely require some form of relevant experience, as well.
 This may mean either with a certain type of software or customer service.
 Your Security+ certification may also need to be accompanied by other credentials like security clearances or other certifications.
 Obviously, the longer you work in the industry, the better your prospects will be, as well.

 What does the current job market look like for those certified?